 Plan ahead – create a schedule

 Every year, I create a schedule for Friday and Saturday and trust me, this goes a long way.
 This helps me stay on track and also remind me of the authors I really want to meet and the ARCs I want to try to grab.
-Below is a glimpse of my Friday schedule.
+Below is a glimpse of my past Friday schedule.
 It’s very small, but still important to have on the schedule because it reminds me what I have planned for the day.
 Please note that this is from 2019 and does not reflect the current year’s schedule.